-template< typename MutableBufferSequence, typename ReadHandler = DEFAULT> DEDUCED async_read_some_at( uint64_t offset, const MutableBufferSequence & buffers, ReadHandler && handler = DEFAULT);
+template< typename MutableBufferSequence, typename ReadToken = DEFAULT> DEDUCED async_read_some_at( uint64_t offset, const MutableBufferSequence & buffers, ReadToken && token = DEFAULT);

 This function is used to asynchronously read data from the random-access handle.
-The function call always returns immediately.
+It is an initiating function for an asynchronous operation, and always returns immediately.

 The offset at which the data will be read.